joinpursuit/Pursuit-Core-Web/full_stack_express/intro-to-internet-and-servers/README.md

 ## What is a Client?

-A client can be anything that connects to the internet in order to make <kbd>request</kbd>s to servers.
+A client can be anything that connects to the internet in order to make `request`s to servers.

 Things like:

-- Laptops, desktop computers via web browser like Chrome
+- Laptops and desktop computers via web browsers like Chrome
 - Smart phones via mobile apps
-- IoT (internet of things): Smart fire alarms, smart door lock, smart bicycles etc.
+- IoT (Internet of Things): Smart fire alarms, smart door lock, smart bicycles etc.

-## What's a Server?
+## What is a Server?

-A server is just a computer designed to take `requests` and send back `responses`.
+A server is just a computer that runs software to take `requests` and send back `responses`.

 You can make your own computer into a server.
 But in order for other computers to make requests to it, it would have to be on all the time in order to have uninterrupted service.
 And, if your web app gets very popular, your laptop will not be able to handle it, because it wasn't designed to be used for this as its main purpose.
 Therefore, there are typically dedicated computers for this purpose.